Frequently Asked Questions

 What age groups do you work with?

-We provide behavioural intervention services to children aged as young as 2 through adolescents and into adulthood.
+We provide behavioural intervention services to children aged as young as 2 through adolescence and into adulthood.

-Can I be involved in my child’s program implementation and treatment decisions?
+Can I be involved in the participant's program implementation and treatment decisions?

 Parents or caregivers play a necessary and vital role.
 Being actively engaged in the process is key to consistency and ultimately success.
-To empower your involvement, parents participate in our complimentary online training after commencing your child’s therapy program.
+We also offer Parent Coaching and work closely with parents and other key stakeholders to contribute to the participant’s success.

 Who can benefit from Behavioural Intervention?

-We see children with a range of developmental delays including Autism Spectrum Disorders (ASD’s), global developmental delay, intellectual disability, and those with delays across specific areas of development such as speech, social or motor skills
+We see participants with a range of developmental delays including Autism Spectrum Disorders (ASD’s), global developmental delay, intellectual disability, and those with delays across specific areas of development such as speech, social or motor skills.

 Where does my child’s intervention take place?